bormaxi8080/starred/README.md

 ## Java

+- [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Sidekick is no longer in service
 - [cmars/snyk-security-scanner-plugin](https://github.com/cmars/snyk-security-scanner-plugin) - Test and monitor your projects for vulnerabilities with Jenkins.
 This plugin is officially maintained by Snyk.
 - [MrNeuronix/BetaFace](https://github.com/MrNeuronix/BetaFace) - Java API to BetaFace.com
 - [apache/activemq](https://github.com/apache/activemq) - Mirror of Apache ActiveMQ